-As the name suggests, self-soothing is when your baby can calm and settle themselves back to sleep again without needing to be fed to sleep, pacified, rocked or any of the other settling techniques that we may resort to, to lull babies to sleep day or night.
-Babies who learn to self-soothe sleep for longer periods and don’t have as many night wakings – meaning better sleep and more rest for you and your little one.
+Baby self-soothing is when your baby can calm and settle themselves back to sleep again without needing to be fed to sleep, pacified or rocked.
+In desperation, we resort to these or other settling techniques to lull babies to sleep.

-While self-soothing is important for sleeping through the night, your baby will also use the tools they learn to self-regulate and calm themselves when they’re feeling stressed or irritable.
-We all use techniques and strategies to calm ourselves or cope with stressful events – often without even thinking about it.
-And for your baby, learning to self-soothe is as important a milestone as smiling, crawling, or walking.
+We all use techniques and strategies to calm ourselves or cope with stressful events.
+Often without even thinking about it.
+And for your baby, learning to self-soothe is a milestone that is as important as smiling, crawling, or walking.

-- When your baby learns to self-soothe or stay calm in the presence of stimulation, they begin to regulate their mood, meaning colic and other ‘early infant fussing’ will subside.
-This typically only happens after 12 weeks of age.
+- When your baby learns to self-soothe or stay calm in the presence of stimulation, they begin to regulate their mood.
+This means that inexplicable crying or colic in the early days will start to subside from about 12 weeks.

-- If your little one self-soothes when they come into the light sleep state, they will be more likely to settle back to sleep.
-This means that they link their sleep cycles and sleep longer and when appropriate, sleep through the night.
+- If your baby self-soothes when they come into the light sleep state, they are more likely to settle back to sleep.
+This means that they are linking their sleep cycles.
+It’s the start of sleeping for longer stretches and when appropriate, sleeping through the night.

 - When your baby is skilled at self-soothing, your life will be more predictable and settled too.
-It is much easier to parent a baby who self-regulates than a high needs little one who needs constant intervention to settle and sleep.
+It is much easier to parent a baby who self-regulates than a high needs baby who needs intervention to settle and sleep.

 10 Common baby self-soothing behaviours

-If self-soothing is so valuable you may well be asking what it is.
-Self-soothing strategies typically involve the mouth or face and the midline of the body.
-Examples include:
+Baby self-soothing strategies typically involve the mouth or face and the midline of the body.

 - Sucking a dummy/pacifier